anassdino/Credit-Card-Fraud-Detection-using-ML/README.md

 # Credit Card Fraud Detection with Logistic Regression

 This project aims to detect credit card fraud using logistic regression.
 We explore different feature sets and apply the Synthetic Minority Over-sampling Technique (SMOTE) to address the class imbalance issue.
 The dataset used for this project is the "creditcard.csv" file.
+The dataset can also be found and downloaded using this link https://www.kaggle.com/datasets/mlg-ulb/creditcardfraud

 ## Installation Requirements